wmcginty/Shifty/README.md

 ```
 This animator method is nearly identical to the previous, with the addition of the `ShiftAnimator`.
 This object is created with a specific source and destination.
 At some point during the transition it will be instructed to animate the matches it finds between the source and destination states.
 This animation can be done as part of the transition (ending it when the frame shifts complete) or separately (the transition will end as soon as the shifts begin).

 In addition, providing a custom `ShiftCoordinator` object will allow you to provide a custom `UITimingCurveProvider` object and a different relative start time and end time for each shift.
+Many more complicated examples are available to run in the example project.

 ## Example